Louis-MG/RecursiveBinaryDivisor/README.md

 make all
 cd bin

-# make MNHN-Tree-Tools available from any folder ( this is temporary, you
+# make MNHN-Tree-Tools available from any folder temporarily
-# may modify your .bashrc and similar files to make this permanent
 export PATH=$PATH:$PWD
 ```